Slovenia women's national basketball team

 The Slovenia women's national basketball team (Slovenska ženska košarkarska reprezentanca) represents Slovenia in international women's basketball competition and is organized by the Basketball Federation of Slovenia (KZS).
-In 2023, Slovenia will co-host the 39th FIBA Women's EuroBasket along with Israel and they have automatically qualified as co-host.
+In 2023, Slovenia co-hosted the 39th FIBA Women's EuroBasket along with Israel.

 The women's national team made their debut at the EuroBasket Women 2017.

 Competitive record

 For results before 1993, see Yugoslavia women's national basketball team.